amper5and/voice.js/docs/API.md

 ## Callbacks
 Unless otherwise specified, all callbacks are of the following form: Function( error, response, data )

-* error: an instance of GoogleVoiceError, containing a `code`, `message`, and optionally `details`
+* error: an instance of GoogleVoiceError, containing `code`, `message`, and optionally `details` properties.
-* response: the response object from the require module, containing information about the http request and response
+* response: the response object from the `require` module, containing information about the http request and response
 * data: The returned data.
-Most often an object, unless it was impossible to parse the response.
-This is usually the page body when the http status code is 500.
-This is binary audio data for audio requests.
+Most often an *object*, unless it was impossible to parse the response.
+This is usually the *raw html* page body when the http status code is 500.
+This is *binary* audio data for audio requests.

 All callbacks are optional.